 Interview question No. 2: What should we associate with your name?

 This interview question is about your personality.
-Your answer shows what is important to you, what personality type you represent and how you wish to be perceived within the organisation.
+Your answer shows what is important to you, what personality type you represent and how you wish to be perceived within the organization.
 In particular, the interviewer wants to establish:

 - Your professional values and ambitions